Arena-DAO/arena-smart-contracts/contracts/arena-core/README.md

 Arena Core is the core component of the Arena DAO ecosystem, managing competition modules, rulesets, categories, and ratings.
 It serves as the central hub for coordinating various aspects of the decentralized competition platform.

+This contract is a modified version of the dao-prepropose-base and can handle the 'jailing' of unresolved competitions.
+The proposal deposit for this functionality is configurable to avoid spam or dishonest proposals.

 ## Contract Messages

 ### InstantiateMsg

-Initializes the Arena Core contract with the following parameters:
+The contract is instantiated with the following parameters:

-- Competition module instantiation information
-- Initial rulesets
-- Initial categories
+- `competition_modules_instantiate_info`: Optional vector of `ModuleInstantiateInfo` to initialize competition modules
+- `rulesets`: Optional vector of `NewRuleset` to set up initial rulesets
+- `categories`: Optional vector of `NewCompetitionCategory` to establish initial competition categories
-- Tax rate and configuration
+- `tax`: Decimal value representing the tax rate
+- `tax_configuration`: Configuration for tax application
-- Rating period duration
+- `rating_period`: Duration for the rating period
+- `payment_registry`: Optional string to set the payment registry module

 ### ExecuteMsg